 Having this possibility to transfer knowledge and experience from one task — recognize a cat from a plane — to another — distinguish benign from malignant tumors — is doubtlessly one of the key features that can explain the recent success of deep learning technologies.

-Well, deep neural networks encode the information contained in the image in a hierarchical way: lowest level layers detect low-level features such as contours and textures, which is a basic and universal work in almost any image recognition problem, while the highest level layers detect more complex objects and abstract concepts.
+Well, deep neural networks encode the information contained in the image in a hierarchical way.
+The lowest level layers detect low-level features such as contours and textures.
+This is a basic and universal work in almost any image recognition problem.
+While the highest level layers detect more complex objects and abstract concepts.

 So when you hear or read about all these new technology startups that use deep learning algorithms to recognize faces or guide self-driving cars, you can safely bet that they are using a transfer learning strategy at some point of their research!